On the Capacity of Channels with Timing Synchronization Errors: Channels with Deletions and Replications

-Note that it is clear from the plots above that Bernoulli equiprobable inputs achieve rates (SIR) comparable to higher-order Markov inputs for small proababilities of deletion and replication.
-However, unlike ISI channels \cite{che_08_tit_marcap}, it is not clear that Markov sources of increasing orders achieve capacity.
+Note that it is clear from the plots in Fig. \ref{fig_sdrccap} that Bernoulli equiprobable inputs achieve rates (SIR) comparable to higher-order Markov inputs for small proababilities of deletion and replication.
 It is also evident from the figure that for small values of the deletion-replication probabilities, the information rates seem to converge as $m$ increases even for small values of $m$ ($m = 3$).
-This suggests that Figure \ref{fig_sdrccap} plots good estimates of $I_{n, m(n)}^\star$ for such channels, and since the values of $n$ chosen are large, that they indeed represent good estimates of the Markov capacity of the SDRC.
+This suggests that Fig. \ref{fig_sdrccap} plots good estimates of $I_{n, m(n)}^\star$ for such channels, and since the values of $n$ chosen are large, that they indeed represent good estimates of the Markov capacity of the SDRC. {This is substantiated by the closeness of the estimates to the bounds from \cite{mer_12_tit_nsc} in this regime.
+However, as was the case for the SIR estimates, the convergence is slower as $p$ increases.} Note that restricting the state space of the $\mathcal{Z}$ process is equivalent to bounding the drift between the channel input and output--an approach which was used in \cite{mer_12_tit_nsc} to arrive at the bounds included in Fig. \ref{fig_sdrccap}.
+Our treatment here establishes the theoretical background for the convergence and the rate of convergence of information rates for channels with growing drift between input and output.

 Apart from the above advantage of facilitating numerical estimation of information rates, the approximating channels $\mathbf{P}_{n, m}^\star$ have another important advantage.
 This is that since they have immediate factor-graph interpretations, there is a possibility of constructing sparse graph-based coding schemes and decoding over the joint graphical model representing the channels as well as the codes, as was done for joint detection and decoding of LDPC codes on partial response channels \cite{kur_02_tit_jid}.
 Instead of trying to build codes for the SDRC $\mathbf{P}_n$, the problem can be reduced to designing good codes and efficient decoding schemes for the FSCs $\mathbf{P}_{n, m}^\star$ for small values of $m$.
 For small deletion-replication probabilities $p$, which is the case of interest in practice, we can expect these codes to perform well for the SDRC $\mathbf{P}_n$ as well.